BlairDeBuy/first_repository/README.md

 first repository

-Demo repository for intro to git and gethub with notes and fake pages
+Demo repository for intro to git and github with notes and fake pages

 `Data`: fake folder
 `analysis.txt` and `notes.txt`: fake test files